20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 The Best Species for A Small 3.5-Gallon Fish Tank

-If you are going to use a small gallon count fish tank, you need to make sure you’ve found out the right minute fish that can live comfortably in it.
+If you intend to use a small gallon count fish tank, you need to ensure you’ve the right minute fish that can live comfortably in it.

 However, I have taken the time to do your homework for you.